 Product Manager (PM)

 As a product manager you are the go-to person for the product.
 You are heavily involved in, and claim ownership of, processes throughout the product life cycle.
 PMs play a decision-making role due to having wider knowledge and deeper understanding of the customer needs, the product, and the stakeholders' demands.

-Creates product requirements for the engineering and support teams to bring new products to market or to enhance existing features
+- Creates product requirements for the support and engineering teams to bring new products to market or to enhance existing features

 Whilst not strictly part of the Product Management hierarchy, the Product Owner is still worth mentioning.
 Note that a Product Owner only exists in organizations that use Scrum.
 If your organization doesn’t, a Product Manager is the one likely performing a Product Owner’s responsibilities in a less time-sensitive manner.

 Product Owner (PO)

 The Product Owner is what is said to be the representative of the customer within the product development process.
 The PO gathers data on customer needs and translates them into product requirements for the development team to work on.

 The PO prioritizes backlogs that developers will work on in sprints or short periods of productivity rather than managing the entire product development process as a PM would over a longer period of time.

 - Gathers customer needs data such as new feature requests, creates detailed requirements, schedules release timelines, and manages sprints appropriately

 - Uses deep understanding of the customer’s needs to identify and define Personas, create Epics and User Stories aligned with the strategy